 This provision makes it unnecessary for an employer of common carrier vehicle drivers to allocate income among states through which a truck, train, bus, airplane or other similar vehicles transporting merchandise or people through a state, so as to be able to withhold taxes from or pay unemployment insurance taxes based on amounts earned simply because of travel through a state.
+Seventeen States currently have such a provision and the remaining States' statutes are silent on the matter.
+Nonetheless, those states that have not addressed the issue statutorily appear, to apply this

-19 These are payments from deferred compensation plans that are defined at Section C. of Article II. of the Act.
+24 These are payments from deferred compensation plans that are defined at Section C. of Article II. of the Act.